Emerging Business Models In InsurTech

 Yulife | 2016 | UK, US, South Africa | $84.1 Million |

-Software-as-a-service (SaaS) is one of the emerging business models in the insurance sector that helps insurance companies reap the benefits of the software or technology without bearing the cost of installation.
-That means there is no need to pay for software installation, licenses, and maintenance fees.
-As it makes functioning hassle-free, saving money and time for insurance companies, SaaS is emerging as the future of insurance.
+Software-as-a-service (SaaS) is an emerging business model in the insurance sector that allows companies to use technology without the costs of installation.
+This means no expenses for installing software, licenses, or maintenance fees.
+By making operations easier and saving money and time, SaaS is becoming the future of insurance.

 Some of the Insure tech SaaS companies are